catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 However, in order to multiboot from the same or different drives one needs to use rEFind (https://www.rodsbooks.com/refind/).
 Here the assumption is two (2) drives: 1 with Windows 11 and 1 with dragonfly (and other) operating systems using rEFind.

+Before proceeding further, make a USB flash rescue/recovery disk for the existing drive 1 operating system, e.g. Windows 11, Ubuntu, Redhat, etc. Should rEFind and/or boot troubles arise, it will save much time.

 1) Prepare the laptop BIOS.
    ```
        a) Press F2 to enter the BIOS menu when powering the laptop on.